Real-Time Privacy-Preserving Data Release for Smart Meters: Discussion and Concluding Remarks

-Privacy problems associated with smart meters measurements are an important concern in society, which can have an impact on their deployment pace and the advancement of smart grid technologies.
-Thus, it is essential to understand the real privacy risks associated with them in order to provide an adequate solution to this problem.
+Privacy concerns associated with SMs data-sharing are an important problem since these can have an impact on their deployment pace and the advancement of smart grid technologies.
+As a consequence, it is essential to understand and to palliate real privacy risks in order to provide an adequate solution to conveniently share SMs data.
+A summary of the privacy-aware SMs methodology proposed in this study and the key findings are provided below: